Dover: The absolute Jewel-in-the Crown of East Kent ports.

 For more information on the Autocarrier visit the Ramsgate page.

-The ferry business has been transformed with size of vessels and the facilities on-board.
-P&O’s Spirit of Britain built by STX Europe at Rauma, Finland.
-She is 47592 Gross Tonnage and has a length of 213 metres and a width of 31 metres.
+The ferry business has been transformed with vessels increasing in size & improved facilities on-board.
+P&O’s Spirit of Britain (seen below) built by STX Europe at Rauma, Finland.
+She is 47592 Gross Tonnage and has a length of 213 metres and a beam of 31 metres.

-Ferry operators have changed gone are the state owned companies replaced by P&O, DFDS Seaways and MyFerryLink.
+Ferry operators have changed, gone are the state owned companies replaced by just two operators P&O & DFDS Seaways.
 Dunkerque Seaways is seen arriving Dover from Dunkerque late afternoon.

+The facade of the South East & Chatham Railway Marine Station still shows the age of British pride.
+Can almost smell the steam locomotives, just by looking at it.
 As a young teenager and being interested in trains my mates and I would have a wander-ticket on the trains for a week traveling the South East collecting train numbers.
-I have long since lost the note book but if only I had owned a camera to record all those steam trains that pulled into the Marine Station.
-The cherry on the cake was if the Golden Arrow arrived headed-up often by either Iron Duke or William Shakespeare.
-We would spend a day on the station recording all the locomotives pulling the boat trains as they arrived, avoiding the Station Master who would see us as a nuisance chase us off.
+I have long since lost the note book, what would I do with the numbers?
+If only I had owned a camera to record all those steam trains that pulled into the Marine Station.
+The excitement of the day was what locomotive would be hauling the Golden Arrow often by either Iron Duke or William Shakespeare.
+We would spend a day on the station recording all the locomotives handling the boat trains as they arrived, avoiding the Station Master who would see us as a nuisance & chase us off the station.
 We got to know the footplate personnel on the shunter engines and managed a ride on the footplate for the length of the platform on one occasion, quite an achievement.
 The station was magnificent and just a wonderful bustle as boats and trains came and went.
-The cruise vessels make a wonderful site.
-The Braemar is about to depart for Norway.